20 Local government

 Local government and Australia’s system of government

 Australia is a federation with three levels of government: Commonwealth (national), state and territory (regional) and local governments.
-Australia’s system of local government is mostly established through the separate constitutions of each state and territory.
-There are, in effect, seven different systems across the country.
-Indeed, local governments are often referred to as ‘creatures of state governments’.[2]
+However, only the Commonwealth and state governments enjoy constitutional status.
+Australia’s system of local government is established through the separate constitutions by some state and territory governments and regulated by state parliaments.
+Local governments are essentially ‘creatures of state governments’.[2]

-Their legislative foundations mean local governments occupy a somewhat tenuous position in the federation.
-Many of their powers and responsibilities are subordinate to state and national governments, and there is often significant overlap between their responsibilities and those of state governments.
-These foundations also place a range of constraints on local government service delivery.
-For instance, the validity of higher levels of government funding local government service-delivery activities has been challenged in the High Court.
+Their legislative foundations mean local governments hold a somewhat fragile position within the federation.
+Many of their powers and responsibilities are subordinate to state and national governments, and there is often considerable overlap with responsibilities held by the states.
+These foundations also impose a range of restrictions on local government service delivery.
+For example, the legality of higher levels of government funding local government activities has been challenged in the High Court.

 Number, size and type of local governments

-Most capital city councils have their own legislation that provides expanded powers for these local governments.[10]
+Most capital city councils operate under specific Acts of Parliament that provide expanded powers for these local governments.[14]
 For example, the City of Brisbane Act 2010 (Qld) allows the lord mayor to prepare a budget for approval by the elected council and allows councillors to be assigned a portfolio such as transport or community services.
-In contrast, in non-capital city councils, the general manager or chief executive officer prepares the budget for approval by council.
-The City of Sydney Act 1988 (NSW) establishes voting rights for central business district businesses, whereas businesses in non-capital councils do not have voting rights.[11]
+By contrast, in non-capital city councils, the general manager or chief executive officer (CEO) prepares the budget for approval by council.
+The City of Sydney Act 1988 (NSW) establishes voting rights for central business district businesses, whereas businesses in non-capital councils do not have voting rights.[15]

 Functions and governance